HaydenFaulkner/VideoYOLO/README.md

 ## Todo
 - Train and upload pre-trained models for all datasets and MobileNet backbone
-- Add use of default GluonCV models, as our coco isn't as good
+- Add evaluation results for models
 - Add temporal processing models

 ## Datasets